Henderson railway station: Upgrades

+In October 2024, work began to construct a third platform and additional tracks at the station.
+Construction is set to be completed by 2026.
+Along with the construction of a new platform, a new emergency bridge will be constructed at the southern end of the station.
+All lifts and escalators will be upgraded as part of this project.

 Station name

 It was proposed that the station be renamed Waitakere Central when it was upgraded because it was integrated with the then Waitakere City Council's new Civic Building.
 There were objections that there would be confusion with Waitakere railway station, also on the Western Line.
 Due to opposition to the name change, the station has Waitakere Central only as a subtitle.
 In practice, the station is never referred to by the name but the council uses it to refer to its premises, directly above the platforms.

 Services

 Auckland One Rail, on behalf of Auckland Transport, operates suburban train services between Swanson and Britomart.

-Bus routes 14t, 14w, 120, 131, 133, 133x, 134, 138, 141, 142, 143, 146, 152, 154 and 162 arrive and depart from the transport interchange on Railside Avenue.
+Bus routes 12, 13, 14, 133, 133X, 135, 141, 143, 145, 147, 151, 152, 154, 162, 022 (Schools) and 050 (Schools) arrive and depart from the transport interchange on Railside Avenue.